-- Over some time interval, availability can be retrospectively calculated from the total uptime experienced over the interval: - Availability can also be calculated for a prospective view from the MTTF and MTTR of the equipment or service: - So availability is a measure of how often an item/service fails, and when it does how long does it take to fix. - An availability profile can be shown.
+- Over some time interval, availability can be retrospectively calculated: - Availability can also be calculated for a prospective view from the MTTF and MTTR of the equipment or service: - So availability is a measure of how often an item/service fails, and when it does how long does it take to fix. - An availability profile can be shown.
 The times between failure is equal to the time to failure and the time to repair/restore, leading to:

-$$A = \frac{UPTIME}{INTERVAL_TIME}$$
+$$A = \frac{UPTIME}{INTERVAL\TIME}$$